Grobari: Ban from Europe

 In the 2007–08 UEFA cup, Partizan Belgrade was disqualified from further competition because of football hooliganism against Zrinjski Mostar.
 Grobari traveled in numbers to Mostar where they fought with the police and also Zrinjski fans.
 Partizan won the tie 11–1 on aggregate.

-2011 Split
+2011 split

 In late August 2011, another split among Grobari occurred.
 A faction of fans calling themselves Zabranjeni (The Forbidden) accused the club board of denying them entrance to the stadium.
 They are also in disagreement with some other Grobari subgroups, primarily Alcatraz.
 They attend the games of other teams from Partizan multi-sports club, such as ice hockey or women's basketball teams.
 In November, a small group were at the match against Borac Čačak.
 In 2012, they started attending Partizan football games on the east stand.

+Structure

+Grobari's organizational structure is relatively decentralized, consisting of multiple subgroups based at the south stand.
+The number, influence, and visibility of these subgroups have varied over time.